chriswooten/football/README.md

 ### Startup
 1. Rookie draft determined randomly and will be third-round reversal draft.
 See [Startup Rookie Draft](#startup-rookie-draft)
 2. Free agent draft will be auction draft and take place live for 10 rounds and then proceed online, blind bidding on up to 10 players per day.
+3. If you run out of when processing blind bids to process a certain bid, you're highest value bids that you can afford will be prioritized.
+4. If you run out of money completely during the blind bids, you will not be able to nominate players.

 ### Rookie Draft
 1. Draft order determind by final standings of previous season (See [Rookie Draft Pick Orders](#rookie-draft-pick-orders)):